 - 1/4 tsp ground black pepper

 - Heat the oil in a large pot.
-If you don’t want to use oil, just add some vegetable stock or water instead.
 Add the garlic and onion and cook over medium-high heat until golden brown, stirring occasionally.

 - Add the pumpkin and cook for another 2-3 minutes, stirring occasionally.

-- Add the rest of the ingredients and bring to a boil, then cook over medium-high heat for about 15 minutes or until the pumpkin is tender.
+- Incorporate all the remaining ingredients and bring to a boil, then cook over medium-high heat for about 15 minutes or until the pumpkin is tender.

 - Serving Size: 1/6 of the recipe